-In areas within the Udall Zoning Jurisdiction which are designated as “F-P” Floodplain, all developed uses of land and buildings shall meet the minimum standards and requirements for development within flood hazard areas as outlined and defined by Resolution No. ____ and any amendments thereto.
+In areas within the Solomon Zoning Jurisdiction which are designated as “F-P” Floodplain, all developed uses of land and buildings shall meet the minimum standards and requirements for development within flood hazard areas as outlined and defined by Ordinance No. _________ and any amendments thereto.

 SECTION 4.
 INTENSITY OF USE REGULATIONS: The lot coverage and intensity of use of the parent district, of which this district is made a part, shall be maximum allowable.